dougwithseismic/monetize-this/README.md

 ## Roadmap

+Feature-wise, `monetize-this` follows an ambitious roadmap - right now, we're doing a background cookie swap on monetizable urls, but the plan is to help anyone build robust monetization features into their chrome extension.

+A few upcoming roadmap topics.
+Here are some potential directions that

+- **Store discounts** ::  `getAllDiscounts(url)` - For a given URL, returns all the current live discount codes and offers associated.
+This is how <https://www.joinhoney.com/> works to help shoppers find a discount code.

+- **Search Engine Results augmentation** - I'd like to add  small, non-obtrusive enhancements to google, bing etc so that users can be reminded to support your extension by allowing their next sale to be monetized.

+- **Dashboards & Self-serve**.
+Right now, the signup process is super manual. `monetize-this` is powered by my community cashback portal, that allows anyone to create a group and start pooling together cashback.
+I'd like onboarding to be as simple as creating a new `gimme` group.

+- **Ads & Targeting** - Brands are looking for new ways to reach customers, and as extension owners, we're in a unique position to help link together customers and productse in a far more organic way.
+In the future, `gimme` will offer non-obtrusive ads on pages to generate more revenue for your extension.

+- **Web component templates** - Adding discount extension functionality like Honey's should be as simple as calling one function, e.g. `monetizeThis.discounts.modal.enabled(true)` so we can monetize new extensions quickly, before building out more custom journeys.

+Have an improvement for `monetize-this`?
+Hit me up on <doug+mt@withseismic.com> or create an issue on this repo!
+I'm also up for collaboration here so please get in touch.

-## 📌 Prerequisites
+## 📌 Installation & Prerequisites

 To utilize Monetize-This, you need to include `storage` and `tabs` permissions to your extension.
 The `storage` permission allows us to add checks to avoid repeatedly remonetizing a tab.
-The `tabs` permission, somewhat surprisingly, facilitates reading the URL of a tab.
+The `tabs` permission, somewhat unsurprisingly, facilitates reading the URL of a tab.
 In your extension's manifest.json, add:

 ```json